aragon/lock-to-vote-plugin/README.md

 **An OSx governance plugin, enabling immediate voting through token locking**

-Built on Aragon OSx's modular framework, LockToVote redefines DAO participation by eliminating the need for *ahead of time* token snapshots with an [IVotes](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/utils/IVotes.sol) compatible token.
-Any vanilla ERC20 can now be used to participate in DAO governance.
+Built on Aragon OSx's modular framework, LockToVote bypasses the need for *ahead of time* token snapshots via IVotes compatible tokens. **All ERC20 contracts** can now be used to participate in DAO governance.

 See the [ERC20 token checklist](#erc20-token-checklist) below.

+## Audit

+The source code of LockToVote has been [audited by Spearbit](./audit/report-cantinacode-aragon-0729.pdf) between July and August 2025.

 ## Overview